Clinical trials for a herpes vaccine that looked so promising in 2017 have fizzled.

 They’re also widespread, affecting millions of people in the United States and billions around the world.

-But while there’s a vaccine available in the United States able to treat HPV, there isn’t one available to treat HSV.
+But while there’s a vaccine available in the United States able to prevent HPV, there isn’t one available to treat or prevent HSV.

 “It’s [HSV] very prevalent, and I’d say the numbers are probably higher than the statistics would indicate,” said Brahmbhatt.
 “And that’s why there’s a big focus on — number one — how can we prevent someone from contracting the actual virus to avoid some of these complications?
 And — number two — if you’ve contracted the virus already, what can we do to control the symptoms?
 Because all we have right now is one class of medication that helps control the symptoms.
 But is there a way that we can do that better?
 Those are the mentalities that are going into finding some sort of vaccine.”

 Hopes for a herpes vaccine haven’t completely been extinguished.
 The pharmaceutical company Sanofi Pasteur has been conducting clinical trials on a potential HSV-2 vaccine.
 So far, the results of an early trial have been promising and further studies are underway.

 The vaccine is called HSV529.
 HSV529 is a strain of HSV-2 in which two important viral proteins have been deleted.
 Because of this, HSV529 can infect cells, but cannot replicate to make more copies of itself.